auth0/docs/articles/tokens/guides/jwt/parse-validate-jwt-programmatically.md

 useCase:
   - invoke-api
   - secure-api
+  - add-login
 ---
 # Programmatically Parse and Validate a JWT

-To programmatically parse and verify a JWT, you can either:
+To programmatically parse and validate a JWT, you can either:

-* manually implement all the checks as described in [specification RFC 7519 > 7.2 Validating a JWT](https://tools.ietf.org/html/rfc7519#section-7.2)
 * choose a third-party library from [JWT.io](https://jwt.io/#libraries)
 * use any existing middleware for your web framework
+* manually implement all the checks as described in [specification RFC 7519 > 7.2 Validating a JWT](https://tools.ietf.org/html/rfc7519#section-7.2)

 If you choose a third-party library, remember to pick a library that supports the signing algorithm you selected when you registered your API with Auth0.